 As argued in Section 8, stratification strongly alters the influence of Coriolis force on wake recovery.
 To understand this influence more deeply, we consider the limit of g’→∞ making the inversion act like a rigid lid and making the turbine layer flow non-divergent (Smith 2024).
 This non-divergent limit is not really that extreme and in fact is well satisfied by the two real cases in Table 4 with small FS= 0.01 and 0.11.

-To investigate the strong stratification limit, we take g’→∞ in Eqs.
-(25,27) giving new expressions for the velocity field in Fourier space
+To investigate the strong stratification limit, we take Φ→∞ in Eqs.
+(27) giving new expressions for the velocity field in Fourier space

 u(k,l)=l2FX-kl FYD(k2+l2) (A1a)